FK Obilić Stadium: History

 Thanks to the success, FK Obilić took part in the following season's UEFA Champions League qualification; it was eliminated from the UEFA Cup, but played matches against notable opponents, FC Bayern Munich and Atlético Madrid, at Partizan Stadium instead of Obilić Stadium.
 Before the season UEFA threatened to exclude FK Obilić from the competition as its owner was indicted for crimes against humanity, so Arkan transferred the ownership to his wife, turbofolk performer Ceca.
 In 1998–99 season FK Obilić finished in second place in the domestic competition.

 Under Arkan's control, unlicensed construction began to improve the stadium's infrastructure.
 New stands were erected on the north and south side of the pitch.
 The north stand was equipped with a unique, panoramic glass lounge.
 Plans were developed to completely rebuild the entire stadium, giving it a capacity of 16,200 spectators and becoming one of the most modern football venues in Serbia.
 However, on 15 January 2000, Arkan was murdered by another criminal and the works were discontinued.

 As the new stands were built without permits, a dispute arose as to whether they should be demolished.
-Also, the stadium stands at a place where Nazi soldiers were executed during World War II.
+Also, the stadium stands at a place where Nazi German soldiers were executed during World War II.
 It is rumored that the remains of at least 700 members of the Prinz Eugen Division lie under the south stand.

 After Arkan's death, the team dropped inexorably lower.
 FK Obilić continued to play in top division until 2006, when it was relegated, and then dropped lower and lower each year until, in 2015, the club's senior team was dismantled.
 Until 2016, the stadium was often rented by local clubs (FK Voždovac, FK Partizan, FK Rad, FK Bežanija, FK Čukarički, OFK Beograd) for games.
 After this, the stadium fell into disrepair.
 In 2021, the facility was restored for young footballers.